Flexberry/flexberry.github.io/pages/products/flexberry-winforms/forms/binders/fw_edit-manager.en.md

 Designer required parameter is the data class that is configured in Manager edit.

-__Example:__
+Primer:_

 ```csharp
 em = new StormNetForms.Binders.EditManager(typeof(CDDD));
 ```

 3.To link controls to properties of the data object.

-It is necessary to cause `EditManager` method `AddControl`.
-The parameters passed to the structure `ICSSoft.STORMNET.Windows.Forms.Binders.ControlForBindStruct`.
+It is necessary to cause [EditManager](fw_editmanager.html) method `AddControl`.
+The parameters are passed: the structure `ICSSoft.STORMNET.Windows.Forms.Binders.ControlForBindStruct`.

-__Example:__
+Primary associate a control with a property of the data object:_

 ```csharp
 em.AddControl(new StormNetForms.Binders.ControlForBindStruct(txtName, "Text"), "Name");